 “You’re damn right it does.”
-Ben returned the weed and wandered away from him, annoyed at his unfounded assumption.
+Ben returned the joint and wandered away from him, annoyed at the unfounded assumption.
 Nearing the edge of the ridge, he stopped and peered down.
 Caught glimpses of cattle scattered in shadow across the field below like tiny figurines on a game board.
 Travis approached from behind and slid his arms around his waist.
-Body heat bounced off of Ben’s back like electrons, but he didn’t push him away.
+Body heat bounced off of Ben’s back like electrons.
+He didn’t push him away.

 “There’s a reason you got into my truck last night,” Travis whispered, grazing Ben’s ear with his lips.
 “Don’t fight this so hard.”

 The embrace was mollifying.
-Ben leaned into him, pressed against his chest, the back of his head resting in the crook of Travis’ shoulder, his palms covering the man’s calloused hands.
+Ben leaned into him, pressed against his chest, the back of his head resting in the crook of Travis’ shoulder.
+His palms covered the man’s calloused, cold hands.
 Annoyance dissipated from him like the evaporation of an early morning fog.
-Forget the anxiety.
+Forget the anxiety, he told himself.
 Just be with him.
 Enjoy the ride.
 They stood together for a while in the silence of the night, peering up at the myriad constellations in the night sky.
 “Ursa Major,” Ben commented, pointing to the northern Great Bear configuration.
-“Shit, in L.A.
-I never get to see stars like this.
-It’s all bright lights and smog.
+“Shit, man, I never get to see stars like this.
+In L.A. it’s all bright lights and smog.
 Easy to forget there are other parts of our galaxy out there.
 At least, I forget, until I step out into the wilderness like this.”

-“Even when you see it every day, you can lose sight of the bigger picture,” Travis said, as though speaking for himself.
+“Even when you see it every day, you can lose sight of the bigger picture,” Travis stated.
 “It’s easy to be egocentric, thinking of yourself and what’s happening in your own little pocket of the world.”

 “Yeah, I do that a lot,” Ben admitted.
 “I mean, I travel, meet a ton of people, attend charity galas and industry functions and Hollywood parties, but the truth is, I’m trapped inside my own head a lot.
 Disconnected most of the time.
 Not sure why that is.”

-“Maybe because you feel disconnected from yourself,” Travis speculated.
+“Maybe because you’re disconnected from yourself,” Travis speculated.

 The truth of the statement hovered in the air around them, circling through the cold.

-“Something’s been pricking at me since last night,” Ben said.
-He paused for the right words before continuing.
-“How the hell did you know about this… about me?”
+“Something’s been bugging me since last night,” Ben said.
+“How the hell did you know about… this… about me?”

 Travis shrugged.
 “I didn’t,” he responded.
 “Not right away.
 But once I noticed you noticing me in the restaurant, I kind of figured.
 My intuition is alarmingly accurate.
 It’s always in the eyes.”